geoffhill-zz/xmixgen/README.md

   * Modern

-    The output HTML should use features consistent with current best practices for responsive design without any external dependencies, including semantic HTML5 elements and the `<audio>` tag.
+    The output should use features consistent with current best practices for responsive design without any external dependencies, including semantic HTML5 elements and the `<audio>` tag.
 Visual design follow the principles of [Material Design](https://google.com/design/spec/material-design/).

   * Semantic

-    The output HTML should be fully marked with semantic structure according to current best practices, to be equipped for the search engines and music aggregators of the future.
+    The output should be fully marked with semantic structure according to current best practices, to be equipped for the search engines and music aggregators of the future.
 Currently, this means [Microdata](https://en.wikipedia.org/wiki/Microdata_%28HTML%29) with